A Comprehensive Guide to the Digital Operational Resilience Act (DORA)

 Our dashboards and customizable reports provide real-time insights into compliance status, helping organizations demonstrate adherence to DORA to stakeholders and regulators.

 The Digital Operational Resilience Act (DORA) represents a significant step forward in enhancing the resilience of the financial sector against ICT-related risks.
-DORA implements comprehensive risk management frameworks, regular resilience testing, robust third-party risk management, and information sharing.
+DORA mandates comprehensive risk management frameworks, regular resilience testing, robust third-party risk management, and information sharing.
 The goal is for financial institutions to be ready to withstand, respond to, and recover from ICT disruptions and threats.